-The Land and Soil
+Land and soil

 Brézème is one of the smallest appellations of the Northern Rhône and is located in the commune of Livron-sur-Drôme.
 Forgotten for a century, it nevertheless occupies the enviable area where the Rhône and Drôme rivers meet.
-It is said that the name Brézème comes from the French word brais, meaning embers or coal.
-The name brings to mind the Brézème hillside, roasting in the daytime sun.

 As the southernmost region of the Northern Rhône Valley, Brézème has limestone-based soil, with high iron content, sand, and is covered in round pebbles.
-Since its inception in the 1930s, the INAO has made special allowances to uniquely recognize Brézème as a named region that is neither a Côte du Rhône village or a cru.

 Earliest mentions of the Brézème vineyards can be found from 1410 in the state archives of Turin and grapes continued to be grown here for the next 400 years.

-The phylloxera louse destroyed 95% of the vines in Brézème.
+In 1876, the phylloxera louse destroyed 95% of the vines in Brézème.
 Farmers abandoned the difficult work of the hillside vineyards in favor of working the fruit trees grown in the valley.
 Then, for 100 years, this terroir was largely forgotten.

-Only one parcel of land on the east side of the hill was being used as a vineyard.
+By 2020, only one parcel of land on the east side of the hill was being used as a vineyard.
 The commune of Livron-sur-Drôme launched an effort to renovate the western hill.

-All Brézème winemakers were engaged in restoring the hillside to its former reputation as one of the most beautiful terroirs in the Northern Rhône Valley.
+By 2013, all Brézème winemakers were engaged in restoring the hillside to its former reputation as one of the most beautiful terroirs in the Northern Rhône Valley.